 Car accidents happen.
 In this city, known for its biking prowess, so do bike accidents.
 No matter who is at fault, auto insurance pays for your medical expenses — that includes acupuncture and massage.

-Acupuncture and massage are very effective at treating pain by increasing circulation and stimulating the immune system.
+Acupuncture, chiropractic, and massage are very effective at treating pain by increasing circulation and stimulating the immune system.
 Typically we treat clients one to three times per week, depending on the injuries and pain level.
 Additionally, it’s common to have anxiety about driving or riding after an accident.
-Acupuncture is impactful in reducing anxiety to help you get back to driving and riding with confidance.
+Acupuncture is impactful in reducing anxiety to help you get back to driving and riding with confidence.

 According to Chinese Medicine, difficulties with fertility are impacted by your consciousness, diet and lifestyle, organ systems, and hormone levels.
 In order to become pregnant, all of these systems must be attuned to support natural fertility.
 In other words, promoting optimal health overall is the most effective way to attain a healthy pregnancy.